To the Members

-Your Company's system and process relating to internal controls and procedures forfinancial reporting have been designed to provide reasonable assurance regarding the reliability of financialreporting and the preparation of financial statements in accordance with applicable IndianAccounting Standards the Companies Act 2013 and rulesframed thereunder and all otherapplicable regulatory/statutory guidelines etc.
+Your Company's system and process relating to internal controls and procedures forfinancial reporting provide a reasonable assurance regarding the reliability of financialreporting and the preparation of financial statements in accordance with applicable IndianAccounting Standards the Companies Act 2013 and rules made thereunder and all otherapplicable regulatory/statutory guidelines etc.

-In accordance with the provisions of Section 152 of the Companies Act 2013 and theCompany's Articles of Association Mr. G. V. Ravishankar (DIN: 02604007) Director willretire by rotation at the ensuing Annual General Meeting and being eligible hasoffered himself for re-appointment as a Director of the Company.
+In accordance with the provisions of Section 152 of the Companies Act 2013 and theCompany's Articles of Association Mr. Apoorva Kumat (DIN: 02630764) Director will retireby rotation at the ensuing 12th Annual General Meeting and being eligible hasoffered himself for re-appointment as a Director of the Company.
 The Board recommends hisre-appointment for the consideration of the members of the Company at the ensuing 12thAnnual General Meeting of the Company.

 KEY MANAGERIAL PERSONNEL